buenoalvezm/MEDECA/README.md

    git clone https://github.com/buenoalvezm/MEDECA.git
    ```

+Required hardware includes a computer with R, RStudio, and the necessary packages installed.
+Note: At least 4GB of RAM is recommended, especially for larger datasets.

+Typical installation time on a standard desktop computer is less than 5 minutes.

 # Usage
 Run the scripts in the scripts folder for data processing and classification model generation for cancer detection.
 - **01_data_preprocessing.Rmd**: quality control of Olink dataset